eccololo/advanced-pong-game/README.md

 about my life as well as Python programming and mathematics.

 On my blog you can find all links to my **social media**.
 Feel free to connect there with me.

 ## Experience
+At the moment I have only a little experience in **Web Design** field by doing a company website for one company in Scotland.
+You can see this website at [Thistle Apartments](https://mstem.net/projects/ta/index.php).

+This is not present website of this company as it was replaced by newer version made by some other entity.

+## Hire me
 ## Demo
 ## Credentials
 ## Licensing